A Brand Board is totally different than a Style Guide.

 2. Secondary Logo or Logo Variation

 The secondary logo is another version of your main logo, with some slight differences.
-It could be in the orientation vertical vs horizontal, a shape, icon or border could be added to it, the colours could be slightly different, ect…
+It could be in the orientation vertical vs horizontal, a shape, icon or border could be added to it, the colors could be slightly different, etc…

 It’s a great idea to have a secondary logo, or logo variation so that you can change things up and a little flare, yet still have a cohesive and interesting brand.
 If your main logo is more horizontal orientated, a circle or vertical style secondary logo could be used in a space where a horizontal logo might not work.
 Think of it as a backup. 🙂

 3. Logo Submark

 The submark is yet another element, generally pulled from your main logo.
 In most cases, it’s a smaller less detailed version of your primary logo – possibly a set of initials, a monogram, icon etc. If your business has a longer name, submarks are super helpful since they provide a simple and shorter version of your main design and also fit smaller spaces.

 Submarks can make a great favicon, social media profile, placed in your website footer, back sides of business cards.
 Many photographers or even boutiques like to use the smaller submark logo as watermarks for images since they are generally circular in shape and fit nicely in the corner of photographs.
 A logo submark allows for a more playful way to incorporate your branding into your designs.